ansh121/Book_Bay/README.md

   * python manage.py migrate
   * python manage.py createsuperuser
   * now create superuser to login into book sharing system
+  * python manage.py runserver
+  * open http://localhost:8000/
   * Enter the administration interface with the account you just created at localhost:8000/admin, go to Groups and create a new group called Couriers
-  * run python manage.py runserver
-  * open http://localhost:8000/